Excidion/reproML/docs/structure.md

 If your project uses proprietary software, go ahead - but we did not want to cherry-pick a specific vendor for everyone.

-This need for flexibility one of the reasons for choosing `dvc` for data version control and experiment tracking.
+This need for flexibility is one of the reasons for choosing `dvc` for data version control and experiment tracking.
 It is open source and supports all major cloud prviders (and more) as [remote storage backends](https://dvc.org/doc/command-reference/remote/add#supported-storage-types).